takahe-linux/pkgs/docs/roadmap.md

 Packages to be fixed:
 - make (tries to use /bin/sh)
 - busybox man requires nroff
-- MANPATH is not set correctly for busybox?
 - openssl 1.1.0 breaks lynx, wpa\_supplicant, snownews builds
 - flex does not cross compile (see issue #78)